The Saint Louis University Division of Cardiology enjoys a rich tradition in training future cardiologists.

 All fellows are expected to participate in clinical research throughout their three years.
-We currently have multiple ongoing multicenter clinical trials which allow fellows to receive valuable experience in patient recruitment and upcoming therapies not yet available.
+We have multiple ongoing multicenter clinical trials that allow fellows to receive valuable experience in patient recruitment and upcoming therapies not yet available.

-Individual clinical research projects are also ongoing in the cath lab, electrophysiology, and heart failure that provide trainees with the opportunity to be successful in designing, conducting, analyzing and presenting a research project.
+Individual clinical research projects are also ongoing in the cath lab, electrophysiology and heart failure fields that provide trainees the opportunity to be successful in designing, conducting, analyzing and presenting a research project.
 Fellows are encouraged to submit their research for potential presentation at national and regional meetings.

 Interventional Cardiology Fellowship

 The one-year interventional cardiology fellowship program at Saint Louis University School of Medicine is for physicians who have already completed internal medicine and general cardiology training.
-Requirements include board certification in internal medicine and completion of at least three years of training in a cardiology fellowship, including certification for cardiac catheterization and coronary angiography.
+Requirements include board certification in internal medicine and completion of at least three years of cardiology fellowship training, including cardiac catheterization and coronary angiography certification.

 One fellow is accepted each academic year.
-The fellow’s responsibilities include evaluation and care of patients referred for cardiac catheterization and undergoing interventional procedures and performance of those procedures with the attending interventional cardiologists.
+The fellow’s responsibilities include evaluating and caring for patients referred for cardiac catheterization and undergoing interventional procedures, and performing those procedures with the attending interventional cardiologists.

 Affiliated hospitals include SSM Health Saint Louis University Hospital and VA Saint Louis Health Care System - John Cochran Division.
-Upon completion of the training, our fellows will be qualified to perform coronary and peripheral interventions and be board eligible for the American Board of Internal Medicine, Interventional Cardiology certifying examination.
+Upon completing the training, our fellows will be qualified to perform coronary and peripheral interventions, and be board eligible for the certifying examination from the American Board of Internal Medicine, Interventional Cardiology.

 Fellows are involved in over 350 coronary procedures per year.
-These include acute MI, cardiogenic shock cases, Impella implantation and management, complex coronary interventions, including exposure to advance chronic total occlusion lesion techniques.
-The fellow will be involved in over 100 peripheral interventions, including renal, iliac, and lower extremity angioplasty procedures.
+These include acute MI, cardiogenic shock cases, Impella implantation and management, and complex coronary interventions, including exposure to advanced chronic total occlusion lesion techniques.
+The fellow will participate in over 100 peripheral interventions, including renal, iliac and lower-extremity angioplasty procedures.
 This training includes exposure to radial access to peripheral procedures and C02 angiography.
 The fellow also participates in ongoing clinical trials in the cardiac catheterization labs and has the opportunity to perform independent research with sponsored travel to national meetings.